Recoil-free azimuthal angle for precision boson-jet correlation

-All these intriguing questions are left for future research.
+This study also presents an excellent opportunity to shed light on the three-dimensional picture of gluon dynamics inside the proton.
+Furthermore, polarization effects from initial and final states can also be included in our framework.
+We are confident that these considerations offer ample opportunities for future research.

 {\it Acknowledgements --} We thank Iain Moult, Frank Tackmann and Feng Yuan for discussions and comments on the manuscript.
 This work is supported by the ERC grant ERC-STG-2015-677323, the NWO projectruimte 680-91-122, the National Science Foundation under Grant No.~PHY-1720486 and PHY-1915093, Center for Frontiers in Nuclear Science of Stony Brook University and Brookhaven National Laboratory, and the D-ITP consortium, a program of NWO that is funded by the Dutch Ministry of Education, Culture and Science (OCW).